Improved Performances and Motivation in Intelligent Tutoring Systems: Combining Machine Learning and Learner Choice: Materials and Methods

 The general principle of the LP-based approach is to propose to each learner the activities that maximize his or her progress within the ITS activities.
 Such an adaptation is dynamic and depends on the learner's performance.

 The activities are structured as a graph into an activity space based on expert knowledge (i.e, the "domain model").
 The learning paths are then personalized in two ways; first, by exploring and testing continuously various activities inside the activity space in order to assess their didactic potential for the learner's progress in real time; second, by exploiting and mainly proposing the activities identified as being the most effective for him/her based on the previous assessment.
 The simplicity of the activity space on which the approach is based is a first asset.
 Indeed, it does not rely on any multidimensional student or domain models, and then only the learner's information about the estimated learning progression for each activity is required.

 A second asset of LP approach is to leverage an efficient and simple optimization method consisting of prioritize activities' parameters identified as yielding significant learning outcomes, i.e. Zone of Promixal Development (ZPD).
 For that, thanks to our multi-armed bandit algorithm, at each step of the optimization process, one arm is chosen and the resulting payoff is estimated, the objective being to discover dynamically the best arm for each student.
 So, various and heterogeneous paths are possible across students as expected for taking into account specific learner's need at a specific point in time.
 So, the LP approach empowers the ITS adaptivity for diagnosing learner's ZPD and for making appropriate adjustments to the specific learners' needs.
-Taken together, these two main assets enable to quickly design successful ITS (albeit substantial efforts must be done to parameterize the activity graph on which ZPDES runs) and are supportive to hybrid system combining machine learning and rule-based approaches \cite{fournier2010its}.
+Taken together, these two main assets enable to quickly design successful ITS (albeit substantial efforts must be done to parameterize the activity graph on which ZPDES runs) and are supportive to hybrid system combining machine learning and rule-based approaches \cite{SRfournier2010its}.

-\subsection{Predefined Sequence}
+\subsubsection{Predefined Sequence}